AntonyQuang/test/Readme.md

 # Tip: In the command prompt use the command "mkdir NAME" to make a subfolder with the name "NAME" in your current working location

-# Tip: In the command prompt use the command cd .. to go back to your desktop
+# Tip: In the command prompt use the command cd .. to go up one level in the folder structure

 # Here are some git commands: